 AP PUO mode

-AP PUO mode allows a UHR AP to manage activity in the BSS, composed of STAs that support this feature, by defining service periods, and to either save power or use internal resources elsewhere by allowing the UHR AP to be unavailable to all associated UHR STAs outside of these service periods.
-A UHR AP supporting AP periodic unavailability operation mode is called a (name TBD) AP and shall set TBD field in the TBD Capabilities element it transmits to 1.
-A UHR STA supporting operation with a (name TBD) AP is called a TBD Supporting non-AP STA and shall set the TBD field of the TBD Capabilities element that the AP transmits to 1.
+AP periodic unavailability operation (PUO) [#1293] mode allows a UHR AP to manage activity in the BSS, composed of associated [#2611] STAs that support this feature, by defining service periods, and to either save power or use internal resources elsewhere by allowing the [#3093]AP to be unavailable to all associated [#3093] STAs outside of these service periods.
+A UHR AP supporting AP periodic unavailability operation mode is called an APPUO [#1294] AP and shall set the AP Periodic Unavailability Operation Support[#1294] field in the UHR MAC Capabilities Information field of the UHR [#1294] Capabilities element it transmits to 1.
+An APPUO AP shall have dot11TWTOptionActivated equal to true and shall set the Broadcast TWT Support field in the HE Capabilities element it transmits to 1. [#1294] A UHR STA supporting operation with an APPUO[#1294] AP is called an APPUO Assisting [#1294]non-AP STA and shall set the APPUO Assisting[#1294] field of the UHR MAC Capabilities Information field of the UHR[#1294, 1301] Capabilities element that it [#1294]transmits to 1.
+An APPUO Assisting non-AP STA shall have dot11TWTOptionActivated equal to true and shall set the Broadcast TWT Support field in the HE Capabilities element it transmits to 1. [#1294]

-To be unavailable outside of broadcast TWT SPs, a TBD AP shall ensure that all associated STAs support the mechanism and shall follow the rules defined in 26.8.3.2 (Rules for TWT scheduling AP) by advertising a TWT element that carries one or more Broadcast TWT Parameter Set fields with a Broadcast TWT ID field set to 0, a Responder PM Mode subfield equal to 1 and an NDP Paging Indicator/Unavailability Mode subfield that is set to either 0 or 1.
-A (name TBD) Supporting non-AP STA that intends to exchange frames with the (name TBD) AP shall follow the rules defined in 26.8.3.3 (Rules for TWT scheduled STA).
+To be unavailable outside of broadcast TWT SPs, an APPUO [#1294]AP shall ensure that all associated STAs support the mechanism and shall follow the rules defined in 26.8.3.2 (Rules for TWT scheduling AP) by advertising a TWT element that carries one or more Broadcast TWT Parameter Set fields with a Broadcast TWT ID field set to 0, a Responder PM Mode subfield set [#3094] to 1.
+The NDP Paging Indicator/Unavailability Mode subfield is set to 0 to indicate that the AP is unavailable outside of these broadcast TWT SPs, except within any other TWT SP that is setup with the AP or advertised by the AP and indicates availability.
+The NDP Paging Indicator/Unavailability Mode subfield is set to 1 to indicate that the AP is unavailable outside of these broadcast TWT SPs, even if that time falls within any other TWT SP that is setup with the AP or advertised by the AP and indicates availability. [#3095, 1307] An APPUO Assisting [#1294] non-AP STA that intends to exchange frames with the APPUO [#1294] AP shall follow the rules defined in 26.8.3.3 (Rules for TWT scheduled STA).